 - Brush or evenly distribute the oil on the pan to prevent splattering with the high heat.

 - Make sure the pan is extremely hot to where the oil is shimmering and almost smoking.

 - Season both sides of steak with salt and pepper generously.

 - Use tongs ideally and place steak in pan for 3 minutes per side pending how well you want it done.
 6 minutes normally gets me to medium-rare.
 You want the bottom brown but not charred.

-- Flip the steak and cook the other side for 3 minutes.
+- Flip and cook the other side for 3 minutes.

 - Reduce heat to medium, add butter and garlic.
 Do not add garlic until the end or it will burn.

-- Tilt the pan so the butter helps cook and coat the sides of the steak.
-I also like to spoon the garlic butter on the steak as well while it is cooking until desired doneness.
+- Tilt the pan so the butter helps cook and coat the sides of your meat.
+I also like to spoon the garlic butter on while it is cooking until desired doneness.

-- You can let your steak rest for 5 minutes.
-It will help redistribute the juices throughout the steak.
+- Let it rest for 5 minutes.
+It will help redistribute the juices.